 2. Write out what the question is really asking.

-A leading cause of careless errors that I see students make isn’t that they actually carry out a calculation wrong.
-It’s that they mix up what the question is actually ASKING—and therefore select the wrong answer.
+Possibly the #1 reason for careless errors that I see students make has nothing to do with actually executing a calculation incorrectly.
+It’s that they mix up what the question is, in fact, ASKING—and therefore select the wrong answer.

-Maybe Question 14 asks you to solve for y, but you read the question too hastily and actually clicked on the answer indicating what x comes out to.
-Doesn’t matter that you didn’t make any mistakes in your solving process; what matters is that you bubbled the wrong answer.
-Goodbye, points.
+Maybe Question 14 asks you to solve for y, but you read the question too quickly and actually selected the answer indicating what x comes out to.
+Doesn’t matter that you didn’t make any mistakes in your solving process; what matters is that you clicked the wrong answer.
+Farewell, dear points.

-So, in order to make sure you're very clear about what, in fact, is being asked, I strongly recommend you make a short written note about what every math question is actually asking.
+So, in order to make sure you're very clear about what, in fact, is being asked, I strongly recommend you make a short written note about what every math question is really asking.
 You can do this either by using Bluebook’s “annotate” function or by jotting it down on a piece of scratch paper that you’ve brought with you to the exam.
-Is the test asking you the value of “x + 5”?
+Is the test asking you the value of “x - 4”?
 Is it asking you for “n/p”?

 3. Don't rush the early questions on the SAT.